atomvm/AtomVM/doc/src/network-programming-guide.md

 It can become tiresome to enter an SSID and password for every application, and in general it is bad security practice to hard-wire WiFi credentials in your application source code.

-You may instead store an STA or AP SSID and PSK in non-volatile storage (NVS) on and ESP32 device under the `atomvm` namespace.
+You may instead store an STA or AP SSID and PSK in [non-volatile storage (NVS)](./programmers-guide.md#non-volatile-storage) on and ESP32 device.

 > Note.
 Credentials are stored un-encrypted and in plaintext and should not be considered secure.
 Future versions may use encrypted NVS storage.

 ## Stopping the Network

-To stop the network and free any resources in use, issue the `stop/0` function:
+To stop the network and free any resources in use, issue the [`stop/0`](./apidocs/erlang/eavmlib/network.md#stop0) function:

     network:stop().